• Skip to main content

 And then, the jam was SO delicious, and easy, and fresh, and satisfying that I realized it totally deserved its own spot on the blog!
 Plus, they make for amazing filling for thumbprint cookies 😉

 And I mean, once you know the jam-made-with-chia-seeds little trick, then it's really hard to go back to the store-bought jams.
-I have used chia seeds to thicken mixture so many times, just like in these overnight oats, buckwheat bread or chia seed tea, but jams are actually one of the best way to use the tiny seeds!
+I have used chia seeds to thicken mixtures so many times, just like in these overnight oats, buckwheat bread, warm pudding or chia seed tea, but jams are actually one of the best ways to use the tiny seeds!

 And making your own jam means you can adjust it the way you like want: You want a thinner jam?
 Add less chia seeds.
 You want it thicker?
 Add more of them.
 You like it pretty sweet?
 Well, you know what to do.